ZacharyACohen/HDXWizard/Install.md

    Save the file as a .bat file.
 This file will run the HDXWizard code

    A desktop shortcut can be created to go to the .bat file.
 An icon is available to use (WizardIcon.ico)

+   If at any point you move the HDXWizard folder, you will need to redirect the .bat file to it